gusuy/AnagramCheck/README.md

 # AnagramCheck

-AnagramCheck is an iOS app written in Swift which allows the user to enter a word to check if it is an anagram.
-If so, the app will display all the valid anagrams of the user input.
+- iOS app written in Swift
+- Displays all valid anagrams of user input